Video games have become some of the most popular forms of entertainment for both men and women. But is there a dangerous dark side of gaming?

 From hobby, to habit, to gaming addiction

-WoW, like other massively multiplayer online games, is set up to create an alternate, fantasy life for the player.
+WoW, like other massively multiplayer online role-playing games, is set up to create an alternate, fantasy life for the player.
 The avatar that each player creates has its own identity, profession and skill set.
 Players select a realm to play in and can join guilds with other players.
 It can be a very interactive and social game, involving the completion of quests.
 In fact, success in these games is often dependent on the amount of time a person puts into it.
 So they are designed to encourage hours of play time.

 For Rob, World of Warcraft became an escape from his increasingly depressing life.
 A breakup with his girlfriend, his inability to keep up with the demands of his college classes—all could be pushed out of his mind while playing the game.